JillAshey/FunctionalAnnotation/scripts/Mcap_Trembl.md

 Submitted batch job 132577

 Omg success!!!!!!!!! wow so the trick is to break the file into chunks and run each chunk individually/in an array.
 Each chunk was ~9000 sequences and the job took about 9 days to run.
+Xml files are between 24-25 MB in size.

 ```
 cd/data/putnamlab/jillashey/annotation/trembl/mcap